Microsoft CEO Says Windows Is The Biggest Gaming Business, Wants To Ensure Games Are Enjoyed Everywhere

 Following Microsoft’s acquisition of Activision Blizzard, Nadella noted that the company is now the world’s largest game publisher, and that this status comes with a responsibility to ensure players can enjoy games on consoles, PCs, mobile devices, and even through the cloud.
 “We want to be everywhere, in every platform,” he said.
 “So we want to make sure whether it’s consoles, whether it’s the PC, whether it’s mobile, whether it’s cloud gaming, [or] the TV, we just want to make sure the games are being enjoyed by gamers everywhere.”

-Nadella also discussed the philosophy behind Xbox hardware, describing consoles not as competitors to PCs, but as part of the same technological continuum.
-“It’s kind of funny that you know people think about the console [and] PC as two different things,” he remarked.
+Nadella also discussed his view on consoles, describing them not as competitors to PCs, but as part of the same technological continuum.
+“It’s kind of funny that you know people think about the console [and] PC as two different things,” he stated.
 “We built the console because we wanted to build a better PC which could then perform for gaming.”

 Looking ahead, Nadella said Microsoft is focused on driving innovation both in hardware performance and in the business model of interactive entertainment.
-He views gaming’s true competition not as other games but as short-form video content that dominates users’ attention.
-“Gaming’s competition is short-form video,” he warned.
-“If we as an industry don’t continue to innovate—[in] how we produce, what we produce, [and] how we think about distribution [and] the economic model—right, the best way to innovate is to have good margins because that’s the way you can fund [new ideas].”
+According to him, the true competition of games isn’t other games but short-form video content that dominates the attention of audiences.
+“Gaming’s competition is short-form video,” he claimed. “[We] as an industry [need to] continue to innovate [in] how we produce, what we produce, [and] how we think about distribution [and] the economic model.
+The best way to innovate is to have good margins because that’s the way you can fund.”

 For Nadella, ensuring the health of gaming means balancing creative innovation with sustainable economics.
 “The best way to innovate is to have good margins,” he said.
 “That’s how you can keep funding new ideas.”